House Urges FG to Intervene, Ensure Reversal of Blockade By Benin Republic

 The lawmaker also expressed worry that the blockade poses a significant strain on bilateral relations and ECOWAS trade cooperation which Nigeria and Republic of Benin are parties to.

-He noted that the continuation of the blockade restricting movement of people, goods and services without urgent resolution could ignite rancour between people of the two countries and further contribute to insecurity the two countries are battling with in that part of the countries.
+He noted that continuation of the blockade restricting movement of people, goods and services without urgent resolution could ignite rancours between people of the two countries and further contribute to insecurity the two countries are battling within that part of the countries.

-The House resolved: “Urge the Federal Government to initiate diplomatic representations to the Government of Republic of Benin to resolve the problem and ensure reversal of the blockade for free movement of people, goods and services in accordance with agreements between the two countries and ECOWAS Policy.”
+The House resolved to: “Urge the federal government to initiate diplomatic representations to the Government of Republic of Benin to resolve the problem and ensure reversal of the blockade for free movement of people, goods and services in accordance with agreements between the two countries and ECOWAS Policy.”

 It also mandated the House Committees on Foreign Affairs, Cooperation and Integration for Africa, Treaties, Protocols and Agreements to intervene and report back to the House within four weeks.